Audience Measurement for Publishers (AMP), will be the new audience measurement service, which will supersede NRS.

 What will happen in 2017?

 In 2017, PAMCo will continue to publish NRS data but from Quarter 1 2017 (data released on 19th June 2017) the print data will be blended from NRS and AMP samples.
 This will result in one quarter of AMP print data and three quarters of NRS print data and an NRS PADD style fusion to deliver digital audience estimates.
-NRS/AMP blended data will be published at the Quarter 2 and 3 2017 data release, with an incremental proportion of AMP data until the first 100% AMP dataset for January – December 2017, which will be published in February 2018.
+NRS/AMP blended data will be published at the Quarter 2 and 3 2017 data release, with an incremental proportion of AMP data until the first 100% AMP dataset for January – December 2017, which will be published in Spring 2018.

 Whilst the NRS readership and standard classification data will be available as usual throughout 2017, there will be a reduced set of non-readership data (for example some of the marketing and lifestyle questions will be removed) and the PAMCo team will be in the market March through to June to update all on these changes before the Quarter 1 data is released on 19th June.